 To determine the severity of the effect and potential for impairment, the NPS considered not just the presence of noise and potential for disturbance, but also the duration, frequency, and amplitude of noise.
-Currently, 4% of the Park experiences air tour noise for up to 165 minutes a day from air tours within the ATMP boundary.
-More than half (62%) of the Park experiences audible air tour noise for more than 15 minutes a day (non-contiguous).
-(See EA, page 48).
-Under the ATMP, these impacts would be greatly reduced since there will be no noise from commercial air tours within the ATMP boundary.
+Currently, approximately 39% of the Park experiences air tour noise above 35 decibels, A-weighted (dBA) for less than 5 minutes a day from air tours within the ATMP boundary.
+Noise from air tours may exceed 52 dBA for less than a minute.
+(See EA, page 33).
+Under the ATMP, these impacts would be reduced since there will be no noise from commercial air tours within the ATMP boundary.
 The only potential for noise within the Park from air tours would occur from air tours flying above 5,000 ft.
-AGL or just outside the 1⁄2 mile ATMP boundary.
+AGL or just outside the ATMP boundary.
 As noted in the EA, it is difficult to predict if, where, and to what extent any air tours would be displaced to areas outside the ATMP boundary including over the Park at altitudes at or above 5,000 ft.
-AGL (See, EA, page 60).
-However, the analysis in Alternative 4, the next most protective alternative evaluated, demonstrates that time audible would be reduced by approximately half the time compared to current conditions and decibel levels, or the intensity of sound, would also be reduced.
-It is expected then, that eliminating air tours entirely within the ATMP boundary would have even greater benefits to the Park's soundscapes than Alternative 4.
-Because noise from air tours within the ATMP boundary will be entirely eliminated, the natural and cultural soundscapes of the Park benefit from the selected action resulting in the Park's soundscape near natural condition and leaving the resource unimpaired and without unacceptable impacts under the ATMP.
-After the implementation of the ATMP, the Park's natural and cultural soundscape will be largely unimpacted by air tours (though air tours may occur outside the park and be audible within the park) and available for the enjoyment by present and future generations with limited interruptions.
+AGL (See, EA, page 39).
+However, the analysis in Alternative 3, the next most protective alternative evaluated, demonstrates that the intensity and duration of noise decreased from the No Action Alternative and noise above 35 dBA from air tours was reduced to 0 when comparing the ER-S route mitigations for Alternative 3 in comparison to the way the route was flown under the No Action Alternative.
+It is expected then, that eliminating air tours entirely within the ATMP boundary would have even greater benefits to the Park's soundscapes than Alternative 3.
+Because noise from air tours within the ATMP boundary will be eliminated, the natural and cultural soundscapes of the Park benefit from the selected action leaving the resource unimpaired from air tours and without unacceptable impacts under the ATMP.
+After the implementation of the ATMP, the Park's natural and cultural soundscape will be largely unimpacted by air tours (though air tours may occur outside the Park and be audible within the Park) and available for the enjoyment by present and future generations.

 The EA evaluated impacts to wildlife and cultural resources since air tour noise can impact these resources.
-As described above, wildlife and cultural resources, specifically the ethnographic resources and sacredness of the Park to the Lakota people, are fundamental values of the Park.
+As described above, cultural resources, and specifically the cultural connection of the pueblos to the Park, are fundamental values of the Park.
+Wildlife are part of the natural landscape that is a fundamental resource of the Park.
 The ATMP fulfills the responsibility to protect and enhance these resources by eliminating commercial air tours within the ATMP boundary.
 Because the ATMP will eliminate noise from air tours within the ATMP boundary, it is expected there will be limited impacts to wildlife and cultural resources from the ATMP, if any.
 Any noise impacts from air tours would occur from those flying outside the ATMP boundary over which NPS has no jurisdiction.
+Therefore, after the implementation of the ATMP, the Park's wildlife and cultural resources will be largely unimpacted by air tours (though air tours may occur outside the Park and be audible within the Park) and available for enjoyment by present and future generations.